sami-s-hajjaj/ai-labs/src/lab3a.md

 ### Breadth-first search algorithm

-Next we will create a function to execute the search algorithm.
-The first algorithm we will use is the breadth-first search (BFS).
+<strong>Problem definition vs. Algoritm Definition</strong>

-We will separate the problem definition from the algorithm definition, the algorithm function will have the inputs of the state space, initial state and goal state.
+Next, we will separate the problem definition from the algorithm definition.
+The algorithm function will take the state space, initial state, and goal state as inputs.

 ```python
 def bfs(state_space, initial_state, goal_state):
 ```

 !!! note "Separation of definitions for problem and algorithm"
-    The separation of problem definition and the algorithm definition allows us to re-use the algorithm easily for other problems and also re-use the problem definition with other algorithms
+    The separation of problem definition from algorithm definition provides significant flexibility and reusability.
+By isolating the problem setup (such as the state space, initial state, and goal state) from the algorithm, we can easily reuse the algorithm for different problems.
+For example, the same algorithm can be applied to solve different scenarios by simply changing the problem definition without altering the algorithm itself.

+    Additionally, this separation allows for the problem definition to be used with different algorithms.
+Whether we choose <strong>BFS</strong>, <strong>Uniform Cost Search (UCS)</strong>, or <strong>A*</strong>, the same state space, initial state, and goal state can be plugged into various search algorithms, allowing us to experiment with and compare different approaches.
+This modularity not only simplifies the development process but also promotes cleaner, more maintainable code that can be adapted to new challenges with minimal changes.

+<strong>Implementing the BFS search function</strong>

 In this function, we need two empty arrays to store the frontier and the explored states.